 A dedicated website to the Bloor-Dufferin development has been posted by the developer: A World Class Destination.

-We are facing rapid growth with 10,000 new townhouses, condos and rental apartments proposed, or built, in the last few years.
+Davenport and the surrounding communities are facing rapid growth with over 10,000 new townhouses, condos and rental apartments proposed, under-construction or built, in the area in last few years.

 TORONTO DISTRICT SCHOOL BOARD